Chapter 2 · System Design Fundamentals

 Rules that keep you honest Slide 12

-Round liberally
+Round hard

-Show the inputs
+Show your inputs

 Active recall